Let us start from my splendid reading time, I will then certainly explain it. The last, we will get into the words.

 I was reading Greek mythology related lores.
 There was Medusa.

 Medusa actually has two sisters.
 The other two were rarely depicted in movies and literatures.
-They are known as Gorgon sisters.
+They are known as the Gorgon sisters.

 The Gorgon sisters: